hyperledger-archives/burrow/api.md

 <a name="transact"></a>
 ####Transact

-Convenience method for sending a transaction "old Ethereum dev style".
+Convenience method for sending a transaction.
 It will do the following things:

 * Use the private key to create a private account object (i.e. generate public key and address).
 * Use the other parameters to create a `CallTx` object.